|

 other heavy metals.
 It doesn't actually remove them, as that

-would incur precipitation, staining and discoloration.
+precipitation, staining and discoloration.
+There is no

-surprising that it shows up in the tests.
+well.
 I hope that I have

 been helpful.